 Treatment from the CPAP machine and mask left me unsatisfied and looking for something better.
 Although I had no further breathing interruptions during the night using the machine, there was no other positive effect.
 So I kept looking on the Internet for alternatives, and I found Professor Sailer.
 I went to the clinic with a referral from my general physician and immediately felt at ease and, above all, that my problem was being taken seriously.
 After the extensive, professional and above all very pleasant discussions and pre-examinations (sleep lab, X-ray etc.), I received my diagnosis:

-severe OSAS, increasing mask intolerance, narrow respiratory tracts, upper and lower jaw insufficiently grown forward, and a limited ability to breathe through the nose.
+Severe OSAS, increasing mask intolerance, narrow respiratory tracts, upper and lower jaw insufficiently grown forward, and a limited ability to breathe through the nose.

-These were reasons enough for me to have an operation on 27 May 2020 performed by Professor Sailer and his superb team.
+These were reasons enough for me to have the bimax operation on 27 May 2020 performed by Professor Sailer and his superb team.
 The operation is now several weeks in the past, my sleep apnoea has gone, it’s easier to breathe and every time I exert myself, I get much more air/oxygen.
 I am tremendously relieved and couldn’t imagine that the difference would be so huge.
 The healing process went very well and I am forging ahead in a positive frame of mind.